-This course is an introduction to Psychology and the principles of human behavior and relationships.
-Studies in sensation, perception, learning, memory, thinking, intelligence, and emotion.
-The emphasis is on general psychological principles.
-We will use individual and group exercises.
+Introduction to psychology and the principles of human behavior and relationships.
+Studies in sensation, perception, learning, memory, thinking, intelligence and emotion.
+Emphasis is on general psychological principles.
+Use of individual and group exercises.

 Expected Learning Outcomes/Course Objectives

 This is a General Psychology class; thus, it is a survey class where basic Psychology content is covered.
 As many of you are business students, I am also going to make sure what we learn is relevant, practical, and applicable to this field.
 Topics covered in the class will include (but are not limited to) sensation, perception, learning, memory, thinking, intelligence, and emotion.
 There will be opportunities for group learning, discussions, presentations, and lecture.